THINGS TO DECLUTTER IN OCTOBER

 - Unwanted gifts – Just because someone gave it to you, doesn’t mean you have to keep it.
 Pass on to a friend or recycle or donate instead.

 - Expired coupons and vouchers – If they’ve expired, they’re probably of no use!
+If you’ve looked through your purse, bag or wallet to find these coupons, why not declutter the rest of your purse, bag or wallet now too?

-- Pet supplies – Check for out of date food and medicines.
+- Pet supplies – Check for out-of-date food and medicines.

 - Stuff on top of the wardrobe that you’d forgotten about – Can you see it?
 It’s still there even if it’s out of sight!